Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Methodology

+Here, $\pi_{\theta^{t-1}}(x_i)$ denotes the predicted probability for pixel $i$, $P$ denotes the total number of pixels within region $x$, and $\mu_x$ is the mean of the relevance vector ($r\big(c(x)\big)$) (with alternate formulations tested via ablation in Table~\ref{tab:ablation} and UCB baseline in Table~\ref{tab:2019_21_LC}).
+A mathematical justification motivating this objective is provided in the Appendix.
+The term $w_x$ captures dissimilarity in the relevance space, promoting selection of uncertain and diverse regions.

-\paragraph{Sampling Strategy During Inference} During inference, our goal shifts to efficiently discovering target-rich regions under a fixed query budget.
-To do so, we balance \emph{exploitation} - focusing on regions with a high predicted likelihood of target presence, and \emph{exploration} - identifying informative regions.
+\paragraph{Relevance-Driven Sampling During Inference} During inference, our goal shifts to efficiently discovering target-rich regions under a fixed query budget.
+To do so, we select regions using a relevance-aware exploration–exploitation strategy.

-We first compute the \textit{exploitation score} for an unobserved region $x$ at step $t$ as:
+We first compute an \textit{exploitation score}, which prioritizes regions likely to contain targets for an unobserved region $x$ at step $t$ as:

-This score is high when the updated policy $\pi_{\theta_{t-1}}$ assigns high confidence to multiple pixels in $x$, indicating a strong likelihood of target presence, and when the region exhibits strong similarity to previously queried samples.
-Next, we present a Theorem and its proof in the Appendix that justifies the rationale behind our exploitation score formulation as defined in~\ref{eq:exploit_score}.

-Next, we compute the \textit{exploration score} to encourage querying regions that are dissimilar from previously sampled ones: This score peaks when the decoder predictions are uncertain (near 0.5), and the region under consideration differs from past queries, promoting diversity in the sampling process.